mattvox/brickworks/README.md

 Brickworks is designed to be incredibly user-friendly and easy to use, drawing on conventions present in similar CSS frameworks (such as grids, rows, and columns) that almost all developers are already familiar with.
 This is accomplished through smart defaults and an extremely focused philosophy.

 What sets Brickworks apart from the others is its commitment to ONLY be concerned with layout, nothing else.
-It aims to avoid conflicting with other libraries or styling choices as much as possible and provides the full Flexbox specification through props as an escape hatch for this complex layouts that cannot be achieved through shortcuts and smart defaults.
+It aims to avoid conflicting with other libraries or styling choices as much as possible and provides the full Flexbox specification through props as an escape hatch for complex layouts that cannot be achieved through shortcuts and smart defaults.

 ##### TL;DR - Beautiful, consistent, and easy to build layouts with a handful of props, and the full Flexbox specification when you need it.